sfu-rsl/SLAMAdversarialLab/README.md

 percent), with the phases shaded so an applied cap or antagonist is visible rather than inferred.

-The experiment record and per-system results live with the paper rather than in this repository.
+The experiment record and per-system results are in the [paper](https://arxiv.org/abs/2609.19533) rather than in this repository.

 ### Evaluate Feature-Extractor VO with PySLAM